 Below, we've listed a few of the advantages of enforcing least privilege access control:

-Now that you are familiar with the principle of least privilege importance and benefits, let’s proceed further and understand what violates the PoLP, so that you can avoid doing it.
+Now that you are familiar with the basic concept of least privilege, let’s proceed further and understand what violates the PoLP, so that you can avoid doing it.

-Here are the actions and practices that violate the principle of least privilege:
+Here are the practices that violate the rule of least privilege:

 Now, let's understand what challenges hinder the implementation of the principle of least privilege.